dillionmegida/dillionmegida.com/src/pages/p/create-gatsby-source-plugin/index.md

 Two things to note:

 -   Plugins are only used by Gatsby when your pages are generated (during `gatsby develop` and `gatsby build` process).
 Plugins do not run when your page has been built.
 This means if you make any change to your plugin while your pages have been built, you would have to restart the server to see the new changes
--   One caveat with plugins is that Gatsby caches plugins.
-This means for subsequent changes to our plugin's implementation, you may have to clean the cache and re-start the server to see the changes reflected.
+-   One caveat with plugins is that Gatsby caches them.
+This means, for subsequent changes to our plugin's implementation, you may have to clear the cache and re-start the server to see the changes reflected.

 ### Create source plugin folder